Film Review – The Mountain (2019)

 Embrace the Impenetrable

 I won’t lie to you: there’s a lot in The Mountain that is largely inaccessible.
-Although I appreciate the meticulous nature of the film — it’s obvious that Alverson had a strong hold on every move — it is so impenetrable at times that it borders on becoming incomprehensible.(One scene involving Denis Lavant is exceptionally curious; it’s unlike anything I’ve ever seen.)
+Although I appreciate the meticulous nature of the film — it’s obvious that Alverson had a strong grasp on every move — it is so impenetrable at times that it borders on becoming incomprehensible.(One scene involving Denis Lavant is exceptionally curious; it’s unlike anything I’ve ever seen.)

 I’m glad that I gave myself some time to digest The Mountain before discussing it; there’s a lot to parse through, making an immediately reaction a tad silly.
 I immediately felt overwhelmed — probably as Alverson intended — but later continued to contemplate over what The Mountain postulated.

-I see so many films throughout the year that I instantly forget about most of them.
+As a critic, I see so many films throughout the year that I instantly forget about most of them.
 I haven’t thought about Tomb Raider since March 16th, 2018, which is coincidentally the same day it came out in theaters.
 (Side note: I had to look through the site’s archives to remember that Tomb Raider does in fact exist.)
 But I can guarantee that The Mountain will have some sort of staying power in my brain, even with the faults I still find in it.

 You’ll have a strong reaction to it either way, so why not take a chance and see if it’s positive?